warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 ground state so important?
 Because the system will tend toward its lowest energy state over time.
-Most systems spend the vast majority of their time in their ground state, so if we can understand its properties well, we can understand most of the behavior of the system. {% annotate Rewrite this because I'm rambling and I feel I don't know most of it. %}
+Most systems spend the vast majority of their time in their ground state, so if we can understand its properties well, we can understand most of the behavior of the system.

 Before we decide to use a quantum computer to figure out some properties of the Hubbard model, let's try to make some progress with paper-and-pencil.